-As of June 30, 2011 (the most recent date of pension valuation data reported by the City Actuary), the City's five pension systems had sufficient assets to fund, on average, 61 percent of their accrued liabilities, a smaller percentage than in prior years.
+As of June 30, 2011 (the most recent date of pension valuation data reported by the City Actuary), the City's five pension systems had sufficient assets to fund, on average, 61 percent of their accrued liabilities.
 The New York City Employees' Retirement System, for example, had assets to cover 65 percent of its liabilities, while the New York City Fire Pension Fund had assets to fund 50 percent of its liabilities.